-The Minack Theatre and the nearby beach of Porthcurno are tucked away at the very edge of south west Cornwall, just four miles from Land’s End.
+The Cornwall outdoor theatre, the Minack, and the nearby beach of Porthcurno are tucked away at the very edge of south west Cornwall, just four miles from Land’s End.
 I’d read about the Minack Theatre countless times so despite it being an hour’s drive from our holiday house on the Lizard Peninsula, I persuaded the rest of the family that they should leap out of bed bright and early on the second day of our summer holiday and hotfoot it down to the furthest reaches of Cornwall.

 After a successful outdoor production of Midsummer Night’s Dream in 1929, the hunt was on in south west Cornwall for a suitable open air venue to show the Tempest.
 Well, it’s obviously really isn’t it, where better than a granite clifftop theatre overlooking the Atlantic Ocean?
 So that’s exactly where a 38 year old Rowena Cade, along with her gardener Billy Rawlings started to build the Minack Theatre during the winter of 1931.
 The theatre was expanded upon each winter throughout Rowena’s lifetime (she lived to be 89), with hand carved concrete seating, steps and paths all created using sand from nearby Porthcurno Beach.
 Performers would use Rowena’s home, Minack House, as their dressing room and a pillbox installed during the second world war was used as the box office up until 1998.
 More recently toilets, a cafe and a small museum have been built and the theatre is now in the hands of a charitable trust.